IBM/chuk-mcp-her/README.md

 - "Cross-reference these LiDAR survey points against known heritage assets"
 - "Search for protected wrecks along the English coast"
 - "Find registered parks and gardens near Bath"
+- "Search for all red hills along the north bank of the Blackwater estuary between Heybridge Basin and Tollesbury"

+**Multi-source queries:** The tool descriptions guide LLM agents to combine multiple sources automatically.
+A query like "find all red hills near the Blackwater" will prompt the agent to search NHLE (designated monuments), AIM (aerial mapping features), and Heritage Gateway (local HER records), then merge the results for comprehensive coverage.

+**Model-agnostic:** The MCP server works with any LLM provider that supports function calling -- Claude, GPT, Gemini, or any other MCP-compatible client.
+The same tools work identically through Claude Desktop, mcp-cli, or the Python SDK.

 ### Running the Examples